 The Blackjack basic strategy is a summary of choices based on the Dealer’s upcard and the player’s hand.
-Developed in the 1950s and refined with computer modelling ever since the Basic Strategy is often presented in chart form for players to memorize.
+Developed in the 1950s and refined with computer modelling ever since, the Blackjack Basic Strategy is often presented in blackjack basic strategy chart form for players to memorize.

 Providing a recommended set of plays that reduce the house odds gives even novice players an edge by following a simplified set of guidelines.

 The blackjack chart can possibly look intimidating at first glance, with a little practice the Basic Blackjack strategy becomes as easy to recall as your favourite pizza fixings!

 Nearly every game invented has its own terminology.
 Learn the Lingo so you, the dealer and other players are all on the same page!